 My tenure with NRPS didn’t last very long, but it was a sheer delight for me.
 But I’d been getting into studio work in L.A. and if they thought you were a road musician, you just wouldn’t get called.
 The band didn’t have a recording contract at that time, and not all that many gigs, so I sadly left my position.

 Over the years, I’ve played with David when and wherever I could, sitting in with various bands inlcuding Frank Wakefield, the DNB, and—playing double pedal steels with Cage—the NRPS.
 David and I toured with the Dead Ringers.
-He and I headlined a festival in Southern California in 1996 playing with Vassar Clements.
+He and I headlined a festival in Southern California in 1996 playing with Vassar Clements and Gabe Witcher.
 In 2018, a cadre of luminaries (plus me) performed as David Nelson and Friends at the Great American Music Hall, and later in the year with some of the same luminaries we played as David Nelson and His Band of Riders.
 It’s always been a blast.
 David is one of my dearest friends.

 So, I’m honored and delighted that once again David has asked me to occupy the steel seat in the NRPS.
-Our first show will be at the Mystic Theatre in Petaluma CA on September 12 & 13.
+Our first postponed California show was to have been at the Mystic Theatre in Petaluma CA on September 12 & 13.
 That’s been postponed.
 Check here for updates.
 I’m really looking forward to playing with my friends again!

 Here’s “Jasper” and “Lonesome L A Cowboy” from an audience cassette tape from August 19, 1978, at the Palomino Club in North Hollywood,California.

 Yep, that’s me on the pedal steel.